6 Signs Social Media Seriously Harms Your Mental Health

 With an action as simple as opening your phone, you can connect with people in different parts of the world.

-Even though the rapid growth and development of social media has made human life easier, it also has some serious negative effect’s on peoples mental health.
+Even though the rapid growth and development of social media have made human life easier, it also has some serious negative effects on people’s mental health.

 While social media has made the connection between human interaction and engagements from different parts of the world easier, it has also made people addicted to its usage.